Business Integration Solutions documentation

 Property Usage Observation

-Code From Defines the starting point of the interval of http codes Accepted values from 100, up to 599
+Code From Defines the starting point of the HTTP code interval.
+Accepted values: 100–599.

-Code To Defines the ending point of the interval of http codes Accepted values from 100, up to 599, must be greater or equal to Code From
+Code To Defines the ending point of the HTTP code interval.
+Accepted values: 100–599.
+Must be greater than or equal to Code From.

-Http Action Action to take if the response code falls into the defined interval Available options: Success, Retry, Reschedule and Error
+HTTP Action Action to take if the response code falls in the defined interval.
+Available options: Success, Retry, Reschedule, and Error.

-Number of Retries The number of times to apply the action Works in relation with either Retry or Rechedule
+Number of Retries The number of times to apply the action.
+Works with Retry or Reschedule.

-Delay The number of milliseconds to wait until the action is applied Works in relation with Retry only
+Delay The number of milliseconds to wait before applying the action.
+Works with Retry only.

-Retry Applies a delay if one is set, and tries to initiate the call again, for the number of retries set
+Retry Applies a delay if one is set and tries the call again for the number of retries set.

-Reschedule Sets the message back to waiting, to be picked up the next run of the job queue handler.
-The action is retried based on the number of retries
+Reschedule Sets the message back to waiting, to be picked up on the next job queue handler run.
+The action retries based on the number of retries.